 A question that comes up at the time of an IPO is this: Should we place a tail policy on our private company D&O insurance?

-Although this is a complex question, the answer is straightforward: No. I’ll use the rest this article to explain why.
+Although this is a complex question, the answer is straightforward: No, if you can avoid a past acts date on your public company policy.
+I’ll use the rest of this article to explain why.

 Private versus Public Company D&O Insurance